ISO 9001 – Quality that pays off

 Areas of application

-The ISO 9001 can be used across industries and can be adapted to the size and structure of a company.
+The ISO 9001 can be applied across various industries and adapted to suit the size and structure of a company.

 In the pharmaceutical industry, it complements Good Manufacturing Practice (GMP) systems by supporting overarching quality management principles and process control.

-Also in the automotive industry, ISO 9001 is used and forms the basis for standards such as the IATF 16949, which is based on ISO 9001 and includes additional, automotive-specific requirements, among others for error prevention, risk management, and reduction of variation and waste.
+Additionally, the automotive industry utilizes ISO 9001.
+It forms the basis for standards such as IATF 16949, which is based on ISO 9001 and includes additional, automotive-specific requirements, including error prevention, risk management, and reduction of variation and waste.

 Another major field of application is the service sector, as the standard creates standardized processes to strengthen customer trust.